jadecobra/python_tdd_exercises/source/classes/classes.rst

   .. code-block:: python

     AssertionError:
-        'Hi, my name is mary public and I am 26'
+        'Hello, my name is mary public and I am 26'
-     != 'Hi, my name is john smith and I am 446'
+     != 'Hello, my name is john smith and I am 446'

 * I change ``my_expectation`` to match ``reality`` for ``mary``